Receivables Performance Management Phone Harassment?

 Is Receivables Performance Management a Scam?

 According to the Better Business Bureau website, Receivables Performance Management has been in business for 16 years.
-There have been 67 complaints filed against RPM with the BBB.
+There have been 67 complaints filed against RPM with the BBB, and many of these complaints involve claims of harassment or illegal debt collection practices.

 Receivables Performance Management Better Business Bureau